haygcao/yourcallyourruletranslation/README.md

 * **Subscribe to Online Databases:** Develop plugins to fetch and import blocking rules from public or private online databases.
 * **Web Scraping:** Create plugins to scrape phone numbers from websites and automatically add them to your blocking lists (requires JavaScript knowledge).
 Template: https://github.com/haygcao/yourcallyourruletranslation/tree/main/plugintest  A  suite of testing tools has been configured.

+## Cloud Service Integration
+I am open to integrating any cloud service into the app, provided that a Flutter package and a test account are available.
+This allows for broader flexibility in backing up and restoring your data.

+## Data Templates
+This repository contains data templates for various purposes ([https://github.com/haygcao/yourcallyourruletranslation/tree/main/Templates]).
+Fields marked as "required" are mandatory, while others are optional.

 ## Contributing